CopperSpice API 2.0.0

 QProcess Class Reference

-The QProcess class is used to start external programs and communicate with them.
+The QProcess class is used to start external commands.
 More...

 Inheritance diagram for QProcess: